-IGTV could open even more premium mobile ad inventory that traditional television advertisers crave, which helped push Facebook’s share price up more than 2.2 per cent to $202.
+IGTV could open even more premium mobile ad inventory than traditional television advertisers crave, which helped push Facebook’s share price up more than 2.2 percent to $202.

 The Instagram brand increasingly looks like Facebook’s life raft.
 Sentiment toward Facebook, especially amongst teens, has been in decline and it’s constantly rocked by privacy scandals.
 But many users don’t even realize Facebook owns Instagram, and still love the photo-sharing app.
 With the 1 billion user badge, businesses and content creators may take the photo and video app even more seriously.
 Selling windows into your friends’ worlds is a lucrative business.